sophietheopossum/blood-of-the-chimera/README.md

 ## Packages
 ### `app-emulation/snapd`
 BROKEN
-2.31.1 installs correctly, however it does not function.
+2.31.1+ installs correctly, however it does not function. newer builds are thanks to https://github.com/JamesB192/JamesB192-overlay
 Based off of Docker being available within this portage category, snapd is there as well.
 Installation of older versions will draw in `sys-apps/snap-confine` as a dependency. post installation make sure to run the command `systemctl enable --now snapd.service`

 ### `games-util/steam-launcher`